6 Best Compression Boots To Speed Up Recovery After A Tough Workout (Or Workday)

 Not only was Normatec designed by an expert, Gilad Jacobs, M.D. and Ph.D., but it also comes expert-recommended by Kasprowicz.
-Acquired by Hypervice in 2020, Normatec has been spotted on a slew of professional athletes, including tennis star Naomi Osaka and basketball player Lebron James—and has even been tested by editors here at mindbodygreen.
+Acquired by Hypervice in 2020, Normatec has been spotted on a slew of professional athletes, including tennis star Naomi Osaka and basketball player Lebron James—and they were also a favorite of mindbodygreen tester and marathon runner Carleigh Ferrante.

-The Normatec 3 is the brand's latest model, with a lighter and more intuitive design than previous versions.
-Use the connected app on a smartphone to control the treatment, choosing from among seven levels of compression through dynamic air chambers.
-The patented pulse technology gives a more precise therapy with options to target specific zones with an extra boost of compression.
+The brand's latest model, which a lighter and more intuitive design than previous versions, covers the full leg from thigh to toes.
+Simply use the connected app on a smartphone to start the treatment; you can opt into a precurate treatment or choose between seven levels of compression.
+We love that these boots offer a patented pulse technology, which gives a more precise therapy that targets specific zones with extra compression.

 Along with three-hour battery life, the device comes with attachments for the hips and arms for a full-body recovery.
-While pricey at just under $800, they're well worth the investment if they fall into your budget—and testers say a post-run treatment leaves your legs feeling "lighter and less fatigued."
+While pricey at just under $800, they're well worth the investment if they fall into your budget.

 Best for beginners: Therabody RecoveryAir Prime

 - Preset treatments available

 Navigating the world of compression therapy can be a scary endeavor, but you can't go wrong with this pick from Theragun.
 It's the most simplified option from Theragun's lineup of compression boots—yep, there are multiple—which all feature the brand's signature TruGrade Technology™.

 This unique approach to compression therapy applies decreasing amounts of pressure as you go up the leg to encourage circulation.
 For example, if the foot starts at 80 mmHg of pressure, the knee will tap out around 77 mmHG.